 Evaluation Process

-Eligible applications will be evaluated and scored by an Evaluation Committee made up of a selection of staff from across the City’s Toronto Shelter & Support Services Division.
+Eligible applications will be evaluated and scored by an Evaluation Committee made up of a staff from across the City’s Toronto Shelter & Support Services Division.
+These staff bring with them expertise and knowledge in the areas of shelter operations, anti-Black racism, direct service delivery, budget and capital development, among other areas.
 Complete details on evaluation criteria and scoring can be found in the Shelter Operator Expression of Interest Guidelines.

-Should an organization successfully complete phase 2, the Evaluation Committee will make a recommendation to the General Manager of Toronto Shelter & Support Services for final selection.
+Should an organization successfully complete Stage 2 of the EOI and agree to move forward, the Evaluation Committee will make a recommendation to the General Manager of Toronto Shelter & Support Services for final selection.

 Qualified List